kotoMJ/security-showcase-android/android-keystore-compat/readme.md

 ### 3. KeystoreCopmpat instance

-KeystoreCompat since 2.0 is not static anymore, so first step is to get instance to work with.
+KeystoreCompat since 2.0 is not static anymore, so firstly get instance to work with.
 ```kotlin
     import cz.koto.keystorecompat.KeystoreCompat